We don’t support this browser anymore.

 While the aviation sector can be volatile, we think the current outlook for long-term growth is solid.
 Melrose's exposure to military as well as commercial customers provides a welcome layer of diversification.

-The group's Engines segment has multiple Risk and Revenue Sharing Partnerships (RRSPs) with engine makers - 17 out of 19 of which were in the cash-generation phase.
+The group's Engines segment has Risk and Revenue Sharing Partnerships (RRSPs) with engine makers - 17 out of 19 of which are in the cash-generation phase.
 The RRSPs require Melrose to contribute an agreed percentage of the total annual engine costs, and in exchange, it receives the same percentage of total annual engine revenue.
 Considering the long lifetime of an engine model (typically 30+ years), it means Melrose can continue to benefit from ongoing cash flows for decades after engine delivery.

 Environmental, social and governance (ESG) risk